 What Makes Us Different?

-Constance Brown Hearing Centers is a nonprofit hearing healthcare provider that accepts Medicaid; and through grants and donations, a sliding fee scale is offered to patients who cannot afford the full cost of services.
+Constance Brown Hearing Centers is a nonprofit hearing healthcare provider that accepts many forms of insurances including some forms of Medicaid.
+Through grants and donations, a sliding fee scale is offered to patients who cannot afford the full cost of services.

 All of our Audiologists are licensed through the State of Michigan and certified through American Speech, Language and Hearing Association (ASHA).
 To maintain certification, our audiologists must adhere to the American Speech-Language-Hearing Association (ASHA)’s Code of Ethics.